Northwest Florida, a Paddling Angler’s Paradise

 The lighthouse at the end of the refuge access road offers an easy launching experience that puts you immediately in some of the area’s best points and oyster bars.
 Check the forecast and monitor the weather if you head very far offshore.
 Contact the Shell Island Fish Camp for more information, lodging, and guides, as well as boat rentals.

-The mounds rise up out of endless bays, creeks and the Apalachicola River, all perfect for paddling.
+The endless bays, creeks and the Apalachicola River are all perfect for paddling.
 Of the 100-odd fish species found in the Bay, redfish are most popular.
-Schools feed among the oyster mounds, pushing wakes, and dipping down occasionally in the shallows so that their gorgeous, blue-tinged, spotted tails break the surface.
+Schools feed among the underwater mounds, pushing wakes, and dipping down occasionally in the shallows so that their gorgeous, blue-tinged, spotted tails break the surface.
 Big trout also lurk in ambush, their spotted backs offering perfect camouflage as they lie in ambush around the oyster’s shiny black shells.
 Flounder also lie in wait, flat against the bottom, half buried in adjacent sediment.

-Tip: When fishing new areas where oyster bars dominate, it’s best to start exploring at low tide to get a better sense of the locations and extent of the structures.
-Also, redfish and other species will congregate in the pools and channels during low water, and are easier to target.
-They will typically move up shallower to feed as the tide starts coming in and covering the oysters.
+Tip: Redfish and other species will congregate in the pools and channels during low water, and are easier to target.
+They will typically move up shallower to feed as the tide starts coming in.
 For information on guides, launches, and accommodations, check out the Apalachicola Bay Chamber of Commerce website.

 Panama City Beach